 As Managed Service Provider (MSP) and Vendor Management System (VMS) programs have matured, a great deal of “statistically relevant” data has been gathered to help companies manage costs.
 While rate cards, rate guidance, and related market analytics tools can help with managing to the general trends (i.e. averages) in labor markets, they can often obfuscate the value an independent contractor can bring to the table, especially if it is a niche skill set.

-Connecting the Three Dots
+Acquisition, Enablement, and Management: Connecting the 3 Dots

 It’s been fun to explore some similarities and differences between the Human Capital and financial markets in this blog series.
 To wrap up, here are a few summary points on the three components of investment markets:

-Acquisition—While there is a common emphasis on technology and marketing on purchasing events, Human Capital is fundamentally a matching market that requires a sophisticated approach to develop effective strategies.
+Acquisition: While there is a common emphasis on technology and marketing on purchasing events, Human Capital is fundamentally a matching market that requires a sophisticated approach to develop effective strategies.

-Enablement—Financial markets have, for the most part, developed very efficient, technology-driven solutions for deploying assets.
+Enablement: Financial markets have, for the most part, developed very efficient, technology-driven solutions for deploying assets.
 This is not the case when it comes to onboarding talent, and most enterprises have opportunities to streamline in this area.
 One strategy for accelerating “time to productivity” is to revisit a one-size-fits-all approach to onboarding and simplifying the engagement process for independent talent.

 The MBO Partners Enterprise Solutions team works with clients to make the most of an organization’s management of their independent contractor talent and to increase their return on investment when using contractors.
 Talk to us today to learn more about the work we’ve been doing to help your business succeed.

 John Dahlberg, VP Solutions Design, leads the Solutions Design and Delivery Team in its integration and delivery of MBO’s comprehensive suite of independent workforce engagement solutions to enterprise clients and strategic partners.

 Subscribe to our